rafamrslima/100days-codeup/log.md

 ### Day 65/100
 Today I installed the framework Foundry on my local environment, created an ERC20 token and deployed it locally.
 I also followed some tutorials on how to create programs on Solana playground.
 Besides that I studied some extra concepts about the Ethereum ecosystem.

+### Day 66/100
+Today I started building the same ticatactoe game but in golang.